What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: Related Work and Our Approach to Annotating for Semantic Relatedness

 \subsection{Comparative Annotations}

 The simplest form of comparative annotations is paired comparisons \cite{thurstone1927law,david1963method}.
-Here, annotators are presented with pairs of examples and asked to choose which item is greater with respect to the metric of interest (semantic relatedness, sentiment, etc.).
-These choices can then be used to generate an ordinal ranking of items and a real-valued score for each item.
-While paired comparisons, as a methodology, does not suffer from the drawbacks mentioned previously, it requires a significant number of annotations for reliable labels ($N^2$, where $N=$ \# items).
+Annotators are presented with pairs of examples and asked to choose which item is greater with respect to the property of interest (relatedness, sentiment, etc.).
+The choices \smm{are then} used to generate an ordinal ranking of items. \smm{Paired comparison avoids a number of biases, but it} requires a large number of annotations ($N^2$, where $N=$ \# items).

-Best--Worst Scaling (BWS) is a comparative annotation schema, which builds on pair-wise comparisons and does not require as many labels.
-Annotators are presented with $n$ items at a time (for our work: $n$ = 4 and an \textit{item} is a pair of sentences).
+Best--Worst Scaling (BWS) is a comparative annotation schema that builds on pairwise comparisons and requires fewer labels \cite{louviere1991best}.
+Annotators are given $n$ items at a time (for our work, $n$ = 4 and an \textit{item} is a pair of sentences).
 They are instructed to choose the best (i.e., most related) and worst (i.e., least related) item.
-Annotation for each 4-tuple provides us five pair-wise inequalities.
-For example if $a$ is marked as most related and $d$ as least related, then we know that $a>b, a>c, a>d, b>d$, and $c>d$.
-From all the annotations (and corresponding inequalities) we can calculate real-valued scores (and thus ordinal ranking of items) using a simple counting mechanism \cite{orme2009maxdiff,flynn2014best}: the fraction of times an item was chosen as the best (i.e., most related) minus the fraction of times the item was chosen as the worst (i.e., least related).
-Given N items, reliable scores are obtainable from ($\le2N$) 4-tuples \cite{louviere1991best,kiritchenko2017best}.
+Annotation for each 4-tuple provides us with five pairwise inequalities.
+For example if $a$ is marked as most related and $d$ as least related, then we know that $a>b, a>c, a>d, b>d$, and $c>d$. \smm{These inequalities can be used to} calculate real-valued scores, and thus an ordinal ranking of items, using a simple counting mechanism \cite{orme2009maxdiff,flynn2014best}: the fraction of times an item was chosen as the best (most related) minus the fraction of times the item was chosen as the worst (least related).
+Given $N$ items, reliable scores are obtainable from about $2N$ 4-tuples \cite{bws-naacl2016,kiritchenko2017best}.

-\section{Creating STR-2021}
+\section{Creating STR-2022}

-Dataset creation included several steps: determining the sentence pairs to be annotated, designing the annotation questionnaire, crowdsourcing the annotation, and finally aggregating the information to obtain relatedness scores.
+Dataset creation included several steps: curating sentence pairs for annotation, designing the questionnaire, crowdsourcing annotations, and aggregating the annotations to obtain relatedness scores.